|

 This coat of arms is still found in the North of the Netherlands.

-In Bretagne in France is also a coat of arms of Bossart du Clos: three black waxing moons on a silver field and above an uprooted green tree.
+Bretagne in France is also a coat of arms of Bossart du Clos:

 Bosschaert - Antwerp (ennoblement in 1685)

-On a golden field an uprooted black tree, accompanied with three plovers, two on the branches and one under the tree.
+On a golden field an uprooted black tree, accompanied with three plovers,

-This form of the coat of arms it is mostly spread and is known in several branches of the family.
+This form of the coat of arms it is mostly spread and is known in several

 Cornelius Bosschaert (1628-1707), married with Anna Lunden, owns this coat of arms.

-Hereby a link to the genealogy of Cornelius Bosschaert
+Hereby a link to the genealogy

 Bosschaert - Delft

-An uprooted tree, accompanied with three plovers, two on the branches and one above the tree.
+An uprooted tree, accompanied with three plovers, two on the branches

 This coat of arms is most probably based on an error.